solana-foundation/developer-content/docs/economics/inflation/_adjusted_staking_yield.md

 Y_{adj} =  \frac{ 1 + I(t)/P_s(t) }{ 1 + I(t) } - 1\\
 $$

-So we see that the _Adjusted Staked Yield_ a function of the inflation rate and the percent of staked tokens on the network.
+So we see that the _Adjusted Staked Yield_ is a function of the inflation rate and the percent of staked tokens on the network.
 We can see this plotted for various staking fractions here: